Murder of Meredith Kercher: Via della Pergola 7

-Her flatmates were two Italian women in their late 20s, Filomena Romanelli and Laura Mezzetti, and a 20-year-old American student from the University of Washington, Amanda Knox, who was attending the University for Foreigners in Perugia on an exchange year.
-Kercher and Knox moved in on 10 and 20 September 2007, respectively, meeting each other for the first time.
-Kercher typically called her mother daily on a mobile phone; a second mobile phone she used was registered to her flatmate, Romanelli.
+Her flatmates were two Italian women in their late 20s, Filomena Romanelli and Laura Mezzetti, as well as a 20-year-old American student from the University of Washington, Amanda Knox, who was attending the University for Foreigners in Perugia on an exchange year.
+Kercher moved in on 10 September 2007, and Knox moved in on 20 September.
+Kercher typically called her mother daily on a mobile phone.
+A second mobile phone she used was registered to her flatmate, Romanelli.

 The lower level of the house was occupied by four young Italian men with whom both Kercher and Knox were friendly.
-Late one night in mid-October, Kercher and Knox met Rudy Guede when they returned home at 2:00 am.
-Guede had been invited into the lower-level flat by some of the Italian tenants, to whom he had attached himself.
-At 4:30 am, Kercher and Knox left.
+Kercher and Knox were out and away from their residence, late one night in mid-October.
+They returned home at 2:00 a.m., and met Rudy Guede.
+Guede had been invited into the lower-level flat by some of the Italian tenants.
+Kercher and Knox left at 4:30 a.m.